appsignal/appsignal-docs/source/support/debugging.html.md

 ## Logs

-When there's not an immediate problem found in the diagnose information the next best thing is the AppSignal logs.
+When there's no an immediate problem found in the diagnose information the next best thing is the AppSignal logs.
 The AppSignal agents create log files to output useful information and problems that were encountered in the agent itself.